Lina H Jandorf, MA Email Lina Jandorf

-Recently, with others in the Department of Oncological Services and with Steven Itzkowitz, M.D.
-(Division of Gastroenterology) she has developed a patient navigation program to increase adherence to physician recommended screening colonoscopies.
-These National Cancer Institute funded projects test different forms of navigation guidance through the medical system including peer navigators (community volunteers) who themselves have completed a colonoscopy.
+In collaboration with other faculty in the Department of Oncological Sciences and with Steven Itzkowitz, M.D.
+(Division of Gastroenterology) she has developed a patient navigation program to increase adherence to physician recommended screening colonoscopy.
+These National Cancer Institute funded projects have tested different forms of navigation guidance through the medical system including peer navigators (community volunteers) who themselves have completed a colonoscopy.

 Ms. Jandorf has also taken the lead in the Department of Oncological Sciences effort to establish Cancer Family Registries.
 These databases, specific to cancer site, include both index patients and family members.
 They allow us to establish the relative risk of various cancers and related disorders.
 In addition, the registries include information about medical practices, family history, nutrition, recreational activities, and exercise.

 Ms. Jandorf also directs a number of clinical initiatives, funded through the Division of Gastroenterology (Steven Itzkowitz, M.D.), exploring new, less invasive ways to screen for colorectal cancer.
 These include stool-based methodologies for both average risk individuals and those at higher risk due related to Irritable Bowel Disorders (Ulcerative Colitis and Crohn's Disease).

 Please visit Ms. Jandorf's Research and Outreach Programs

 - Improving CRC Screening for Diverse Hispanics in an Urban Primary Care Setting